-As players selected at the 2011 NHL Draft reach their ninth anniversary in the NHL, it provides a perfect opportunity to look back on the top-10 players selected.
-Have they lived up to their franchise-defining billings, or have these players failed to meet the hype of their draft position?
+As players selected at the 2011 NHL Draft reach their 12th anniversary in the NHL, this provides a perfect opportunity to look back on the top-10 selections of the draft.
+So, have they lived up to their franchise-defining billings, or have these players failed to meet the hype of their draft position?

 With the first-overall selection at the 2011 NHL Draft, the Edmonton Oilers selected WHL standout Ryan Nugent-Hopkins.
 Heading into the draft, he took over the top spot with a 106-point season for the Red Deer Rebels, making him a can’t-miss prospect.

-After his impressive debut, Nugent-Hopkins has maintained his standard of play in Edmonton.
-He has never been explicitly bad, but he never developed into that dominating goalscoring presence either.
-In nine seasons, he’s failed to break 30 goals or 70 points, but he has also posted at least 40 points six times.
+After his impressive debut, Nugent-Hopkins maintained a consistent standard of play for the Oilers.
+While he has not been a bad forward by any means, he also never developed into that dominating offensive presence Edmonton hoped for.
+In nine seasons, he’s broken 30 goals and 100 points once, but he has also posted at least 40 points 10 times.

-Has he lived up to his top-billing at the draft?
-Unfortunately, no. But was he a total bust either?
-No. For now, Nugent-Hopkins looks like a steady presence in the Oilers’ lineup, providing secondary scoring behind superstar teammates Connor McDavid and Leon Draisaitl.
+Has he lived up to his top billing at the draft?
+Perhaps.
+But was he a bust either?
+Also no. After signing an eight-year, $41 million contract extension in 2021, Nugent-Hopkins will remain a steady presence in the Oilers’ lineup for years to come, providing secondary scoring behind superstar teammates Connor McDavid and Leon Draisaitl.

 Since a somewhat poor showing during the lockout-shortened 2012-13 season, Landeskog has been one of the most consistent players for the Avalanche.
-He has scored at least 20 goals six times while breaking 50 points five times in his career.
+He has scored at least 20 goals nine times while breaking 50 points scored eight times in his career.

 Even before the start of the 2010-11 season, Jonathan Huberdeau was considered a top prospect in the draft.
-After he helped lead the Saint John Sea Dogs to the Memorial Cup and was named the tournament’s MVP, he skyrocketed up the charts.
-By the time it was all said and done, many considered him one of the best prospects in the draft.
+After he helped lead the Saint John Sea Dogs to the Memorial Cup and was named the tournament’s MVP, however, he skyrocketed up draft boards across the NHL.
+By the time it was all said and done, many considered him one of the best prospects in 2011.

-Seeing the potential for a top-line forward and a franchise face to build around for years, the Florida Panthers drafted Huberdeau with the third-overall selection.
+Seeing the potential for a top-line forward that could be a franchise face to build around, the Florida Panthers drafted Huberdeau with the third-overall selection.